 KW: Anyone who plays outdoors should take a wilderness medicine course!
 I like to say, “If you breathe and like to move your body, we have a course for you!”
 Most of the students that sign up for our courses have careers as guides or are students in outdoor recreation/experiential education programs because it’s a job or degree requirement.
 But, the knowledge gained from a wilderness medicine course can benefit anyone who is active and spends time in remote environments.

 HRE: Is Wilderness First Responder the only certification available?
 How long does it last?

 KW: There are actually a few course “levels” to choose from.
-You don’t need a background in health care or other specific prior knowledge to enroll in any level.
+And, none of these “levels” require a background in health care or other prior medical knowledge to enroll.

-So, Wilderness First Responder, also known as WFR and pronounced “woofer”, is the most comprehensive training in wilderness medicine.
+Wilderness First Responder (also known as WFR and pronounced “woofer”), is the most comprehensive wilderness medicine training a non-medical provider can get.
 It’s ideal for guides, outdoor educators, wildland firefighters, disaster relief workers, or anyone who spends extensive time in the outdoors — especially if they are in a leadership role or responsible for the health care of others.
 Because the WFR is a 70-hour course, there’s plenty of time to practice how you would assess and manage medical problems for days or weeks in isolated and extreme environments.
-Different course formats for the WFR are available, like a 5-day Hybrid version (online plus in-person work) and our 7- or 8-day in-person-only courses.
+Different course formats for the WFR are available, like a 5-day Hybrid version (online + in-person work) and our 7- or 8-day fully in-person courses.